 Nothing is better than a fish fry with 30 people gathering and enjoying each other’s company.
-Now I have smaller fish fries with my immediate family of about 15 of us but it is still one of the biggest highlights of my summer.
+Now, I have smaller ones with my immediate family of about 15, but it is still one of the biggest highlights of my summer.

 How to Fry Fish

 The most important thing to consider for your Friday Fish Fry is the fish quality.
 While you can add lots of spices and flavors, if the fish isn’t fresh, it won’t taste good at all!
 Always begin with fresh fish.
 I always start by smelling the fish.
 If you smell something pungent, that is not a good quality of fish.
 If you are buying a whole fish, it is important to check the eyes.
 They should not look sunken.
 If they do, the fish is probably not fresh.
 The skin will also look brighter resulting in a fresher fish.

 Depending on what types of fish you select, there are many ways you can fry it.
 I personally love catfish fillets for along with other options like shrimp.
 Our method of choice is usually the deep fryer.
 If you don’t have a deep fryer, you can also fry your fish in a skillet like a cast iron or in a deep pot.
 Just add a large amount of oil to make sure the fish can be totally submerged to fry to a golden brown on all sides.
 Oils you can use are peanut oil, canola and vegetable.
 I usually wouldn’t suggest olive oil because the flavor is too strong and will take away from the fish.